subsevenx/jekyll-subseven.io/about.md

 You can find the <a href="https://github.com/subsevenx/jekyll-subseven.io" target="_blank" rel="dofollow noopener">source code for this site here</a>.

 This website's theme and (most of) its features were made by me.
 My goal was to make a Jekyll site with almost no plugins.
+There's nothing wrong with plugins, I just wanted to see how I'd handle the solutions.

 However, no building gets built alone and I wanna thank the following people and projects that helped make my life so much easier&#58;

 - <a href="https://jekyllrb.com/" target="_blank" rel="nofollow noopener">Jekyll</a>&#58; A static site generator.
 My favourite one of them all, even if it is Ruby-based.
 - <a href="https://github.com/Mendeo/jekyll-minifier" target="_blank" rel="nofollow noopener">Mendeo Jekyll Minifier</a>&#58; A liquid-based HTML/JS minifier.